i0nics/super-mario-run/README.md

 <h2 id='doc'>Additional Documentation</h2>
 <p>Please visit <a href='https://github.com/i0nics/super-mario-run/blob/master/Documentation.pdf'>Documentation.pdf</a> for additional project documentation containing use cases, UML class diagram, interaction diagrams, algorithms, and key accomplishments.</p>

-<h2 id='update'>New Goomba & Koopa Troopa Update</h2>
+<h2 id='update'>New Enemy & Coin Tracker Update</h2>
 <h3>Feature Overview</h3>
 <p>The new update introduces Koop Troopa which are turtle-like creatures.
 Similar to Goombas, the player needs to stomp on top of them to knock them out.
- A new Enemy interface is also implemented for the previous Goomba class along with the new KoopaTroopa class.
+A new Enemy interface is also implemented for a new merged Enemy class that handles the operation of both the original Goomba and the new Koopa Troopa.
 The speed of the enemies are also now dynamically implemented from a text file.
+Furthermore, every level now has a coin tracker on the top right which displays and dynamically updates the number of coins that are collected in the current level as the player progresses through it.
 </p>

 <h3>Pseudocode</h3>
-<p>The Enemies interface contains common methods that are going to be used by the Goomba and KoopaTroopa Class</p>
+<p>A) The Enemies interface contains methods that are going to be used in the Enemy Class</p>

 ```
 interface Enemies